 Mary Lu Walker was inducted into the Steuben County, NY Hall of Fame on April 26, 2008.
 She attended the "2008 Hall of Fame Induction Ceremony" at Bath Presbyterian Church in the company of her large family.
 Mary Lu joins the ranks of earlier inductees including aviator Glenn H. Curtiss, Steuben Glass founder Frederick Carder and philanthropists Fred and Harriet Taylor.

 In 2017, Mary Lu received the Jefferson Award for Public Service.
 She represented Chemung, Steuben and Schuyler counties of New York at the awards ceremony in Washington D.C.

-Mary Lu is a regular performer/volunteer at story times in the Southeast Steuben County Library.
-She continues to write songs, play guitar and perform for all age groups.
+Mary Lu was a regular performer/volunteer at story times in the Southeast Steuben County Library.

 In June, 2007, Walker was honored by The ARTS of the Southern Finger Lakes with its Arts Partnership Award.
 She was cited for her ongoing work as a community scholar, "exploring the traditions of our area on her own, long before The ARTS had a folk arts program."

 She performed in schools, universities, churches, concert halls, and open-air theaters across America and in Fiji, Zambia, Zimbabwe, Australia, Japan, Pakistan, Ukraine and Russia.
 In 1989, at the invitation of the Children’s Theater of Lviv, Ukraine, she took part in "Children of the Earth," a musical which featured her children’s songs along with those of Serge Banyevitch, a noted St. Petersburg composer.